-There is an estimated 40 MILLION PEOPLE held in slavery TODAY (Global Slavery Index 2018), that is more people than at any other point in history.
+There are an estimated 40 MILLION PEOPLE held in slavery TODAY (Global Slavery Index 2018), more people than at any other point in history.

-77% of UK companies believe there is a likelihood of slavery somewhere in their supply chain (Ethical Trading Initiative 2016.)
+77% of UK companies believe there is a likelihood of slavery somewhere in their supply chain (Ethical Trading Initiative 2016).

-Around 200,000 GIRLS work as slaves in the fashion industry in the Tamil Nadu area of India alone (Safia Minney, 2017.)
+Around 200,000 GIRLS work as enslaved people in the fashion industry in the Tamil Nadu area of India alone (Safia Minney, 2017).

-The U.K. imports \$9,289,350 worth of apparel, every year; while slave labour sneaks into the fashion industry in myriad ways - from children who are lured in with promises of free education to cotton pickers kept in debt bondage.
+The UK imports \$9,289,350 worth of apparel, every year; while slave labour sneaks into the fashion industry in myriad ways - from children who are lured in with promises of free education to cotton pickers kept in debt bondage.